 The Kentucky Children’s Hospital Pediatric Advanced Care Team (PACT) provides palliative care services for both the children with a serious illness and their families.
 Palliative care focuses on improving quality of life and relieving symptoms for patients with serious illnesses.
 Patients can continue to receive care that will cure their illness and extend their life at the same time they are using palliative care services.

 Our PACT service consists of physicians, a registered nurse, nurse practitioner and a social worker.
 We share resources with the broader UK HealthCare system including chaplains, child life, bereavement, nutrition and ethics.
 We offer consults for patients at the request of the patient, family or health care provider.

-- Assisting families in making decisions and establishing goals of care.
+- Assisting families with decision-making and goals of care.

 - Relieving pain and other symptoms.

 - Providing emotional, social, spiritual and bereavement services.